 Patrick Semansky / AP

 Army Pfc.
-Bradley Manning, center, is escorted to a security vehicle outside a courthouse in Fort Meade, Md., last week.
+Bradley Manning, center, is escorted to a security vehicle outside a courthouse in Fort Meade, Md., on Friday.

-In July, the judge convicted Manning of espionage, releasing classified information, disobeying orders and leaking intelligence knowing that it would be accessible to the enemy.
+Manning, 25, faces up to 90 years in prison for leaking hundreds of thousands of documents to WikiLeaks, the anti-secrecy website, while stationed in Iraq in 2010.
+He was convicted in July of espionage, releasing classified information, disobeying orders and leaking intelligence knowing that it would be accessible to the enemy.

-Erin McClam reported from New York.
-Reuters contributed to this report.
+Erin McClam and Matthew DeLuca of NBC News contributed to this report.